Cheat Meals Have Huge Calories and Carbs

 How many calories to maintain our body weight: just multiply weight in lbs. x following factor:

-Example, a women who weighs 160 lb. and is inactive needs to eat 10 x 160 or 1600 calories a day.
-It would rise to 1820 if she was active.
+Example: A woman who weighs 160 lbs. and is inactive needs to eat 10 x 160 or 1600 calories a day.
+It would rise to 1820 calories if she was active.

-Effect of one “cheat meal” a week without exercise: A typical inactive women dieter weighing 160 lbs. needs to reduce her calories from 1600 to a little over 1100 a day to lose 1 lbs. per week: (1600-1100 = 500 calories less a day, 500 x 7 days =3500 calorie savings a week), this works out to a little more than 1 lbs. a week weight loss.
+A typical inactive female dieter weighing 160 lbs. needs to reduce her calories from 1600 to a little over 1100 a day to lose 1 pound per week.
+1600-1100 = 500 fewer calories per day.
+500 x 7 days = 3500 calorie reduction per week.
+This works out to a little more than 1 lb. a week of weight loss.

-A man who weighs 200 lb. needs to cut calories down from 2600 to 1500, which then would save 1100 calories a day.
-Over a week that represents about 2 lb. weight loss Many meals eaten in Italian, Mexican and other restaurants can easily top 2500 calories or even more.
-Using 2500 calories as an example, subtract 800 calories for a meal that could have been eaten instead of the “cheat” and you get an extra 1700 calories for the one “cheat meal.”
-Take the extra 1700 calories and think in terms of how many calories does the one cheat meal add to the daily intake over the week: 1700 cal/7 days or 240 calories a day.
+A man who weighs 200 lbs. needs to cut calories down from 2600 to 1500, which would save 1100 calories a day.
+Over a week that represents about 2 lbs. of weight loss.
+Many meals eaten in Italian, Mexican, and other restaurants can easily top 2500 calories.
+Using 2500 calories as an example, subtract 800 calories for a meal that could have been eaten instead of the “cheat” and you get an extra 1700 calories for the one cheat meal.
+Take the extra 1700 calories and think in terms of how many calories the one cheat adds to the daily intake over the week: 1700 calories / 7 days = about 240 calories a day.

 For women the one cheat meal a week reduces their 500 calories to only 260 calories and cuts their weekly weight loss down.
-Add two cheat meals a week, say Saturday and Sunday, and the total calorie savings per day is reduced to almost 0– thus no weight loss.
+Add two cheat meals a week, say Saturday and Sunday, and the total calorie savings per day is reduced to almost 0.
+Therefore, they have no weight loss.

-*Exercise often increases hunger and sets up a “reward” system where the dieter exercises all week, and thinks that gives him license to pig out on the weekends.
+- Exercise often increases hunger and sets up a “reward” system.
+The dieter exercises all week, and thinks that gives him license to pig out on the weekends.